Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

     <ins datetime="2024-05-25">Update: during a recent Bing outage, I found some organic link results on You.com that didn't look like they came from Bing.
 More research is needed again.</ins>

+[^8]: See [the ChatGPT Search help article](https://help.openai.com/en/articles/9237897-chatgpt-search): <q cite="https://help.openai.com/en/articles/9237897-chatgpt-search">ChatGPT searches based on your prompts and may share disassociated search queries with third-party search providers such as Bing.</q>

-[^8]: This is based on a statement Right Dao made in [on Reddit](https://reddit.com/comments/k4clx1/_/ge9dwmh/?context=1) ([archived](https://web.archive.org/web/20210320042457/https://i.reddit.com/r/degoogle/comments/k4clx1/right_dao_a_new_independent_search_engine_that/ge9dwmh/?context=1)).
+[^9]: This is based on a statement Right Dao made in [on Reddit](https://reddit.com/comments/k4clx1/_/ge9dwmh/?context=1) ([archived](https://web.archive.org/web/20210320042457/https://i.reddit.com/r/degoogle/comments/k4clx1/right_dao_a_new_independent_search_engine_that/ge9dwmh/?context=1)).

-[^9]: More information can be found in [this HN subthread](https://news.ycombinator.com/item?id=27593801) and some posts on the Cliqz tech blog ([one](https://0x65.dev/blog/2019-12-06/building-a-search-engine-from-scratch.html), [two](https://0x65.dev/blog/2019-12-10/search-quality-at-cliqz.html)).
+[^10]: More information can be found in [this HN subthread](https://news.ycombinator.com/item?id=27593801) and some posts on the Cliqz tech blog ([one](https://0x65.dev/blog/2019-12-06/building-a-search-engine-from-scratch.html), [two](https://0x65.dev/blog/2019-12-10/search-quality-at-cliqz.html)).

-[^10]: I will explain my thinking in another post later, and then edit this with a link to that post.
+[^11]: I will explain my thinking in another post later, and then edit this with a link to that post.

-[^11]: [Ghostery's documentation at the time of writing](https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search) is extremely misleading, using clever language that seems to heavily imply the use of an independent index and crawler while not saying so outright: Ghostery says it <q cite="https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search">gets you objective results from a unique search index</q> and that it will <q cite="https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search">crawl it's [sic] search index.</q> Privacy claims require trust, and word games do little to build it.
+[^12]: [Ghostery's documentation at the time of writing](https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search) is extremely misleading, using clever language that seems to heavily imply the use of an independent index and crawler while not saying so outright: Ghostery says it <q cite="https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search">gets you objective results from a unique search index</q> and that it will <q cite="https://web.archive.org/web/20240721030135/https://www.ghostery.com/private-search">crawl it's [sic] search index.</q> Privacy claims require trust, and word games do little to build it.

-[^12]: Some search engines support the `site:` search operator to limit searches to subpages or subdomains of a single site or TLD. `site:.one`, for instance, limits searches to websites with the ".one" TLD.
+[^13]: Some search engines support the `site:` search operator to limit searches to subpages or subdomains of a single site or TLD. `site:.one`, for instance, limits searches to websites with the ".one" TLD.

-[^13]: Matt from Gigablast told me that indexing YouTube or LinkedIn will get you blocked if you aren't Google or Microsoft.
+[^14]: Matt from Gigablast told me that indexing YouTube or LinkedIn will get you blocked if you aren't Google or Microsoft.
 I imagine that you could do so by getting special permission if you're a megacorporation.